masci/dev/site/content/writing/turbo_charge_your_template_prompts_with_banks.md

 AI:
 ```

-To lower cognitive load, Banks doesn't make any assumption around prompts' components, prompts are just prompts.
-In this case, for example, there's no difference between, say, the context and the examples section.
+To lower cognitive load, Banks doesn't make any assumption around prompts' components: prompts are just prompts.
+In this case there's no difference between, say, the prefix and the examples section.
 The code would look like this:

 ```py
 from banks import Prompt